andreykobal/oasys-happy-tomoone-cat/README.md

 ## Conclusion

-TomoOne Cat revolutionizes the concept of AI NFT avatars, ushering in a new era of interactive companionship.
+TomoOne Cat revolutionizes the concept of AINFT avatars, ushering in a new era of interactive companionship.
 Join us in this journey of exploration, personalization, and seamless cross-realm connections.
 This isn't just about gaming - it's about embracing an AI-powered, immersive future!

 **Embark on a remarkable journey with TomoOne Cat, where AI and gaming unite harmoniously! 🐾🎮🌌**